w3c/wai-tutorials/source/site-navigation/menus-styling.html.erb.md

 ### Active state

 Indicate the menu item that was just clicked, tapped, or activated using the keyboard (the active item) to let users know what item they did activate.
-This helps to spot mis-clicks early although the active state is usually only briefly displayed.
+This helps to spot mis-clicks early, although the active state is usually only briefly displayed.
 The [example](#example) below shows the active item with darker blue background and underlined.

 {::nomarkdown}
 <%= code_start('','CSS') %>